-3.2.6 Option 5 - Reset memory
+4.2.6 Option 5 - Reset internal DataHog memory

-A routine that will clear all the data in memory leaving it clear for new records.
+A routine that will clear all the data in the DataHog internal memory, leaving it clear for new records.
 Use with caution as this will remove all stored data.
 Use the Escape key if you do not want to clear the memory.